How to buy the best dehumidifier

 - Auto setting or in-built humidistat – This monitors moisture levels in the air and adjusts the dehumidifier to maintain the humidity level you’ve selected.
 This saves you from repeatedly turning your dehumidifier on and off, as it automatically knows when it needs to work hardest.
-Head to our dehumidifier reviews to find the models with an effective auto setting.
+Head to our to find the models with an effective auto setting.

 - Integrated cord storage – For saving space when the dehumidifier isn’t in use, and removing the risk of tripping over a sprawling cable.
 Not an essential, but nice to have.

 - Timer – Allows you to programme the dehumidifier to turn on and/or off after a specified amount of time.
 This could help you save money if you're on a tariff offering cheaper energy at certain times of day.
 However, you may find a humidistat more useful.